spurll/tournament/readme.md

 Tournament
 ==========

-A Python 3/Flask web program that facilitates a Magic: The Gathering limited tournament (sealed or draft).
+A web application that facilitates a Magic: The Gathering limited tournament (sealed or draft).
 Players are randomized, seated, and paired.
 Match results are recorded, standings may be displayed, etc. Any given user can run (and suspend) multiple tournaments.
 Requires LDAP for authentication.

 Usage
 =====